miaoct/MoNFAP/README.md

 # MoNFAP
 Mixture-of-Noises Enhanced Forgery-Aware Predictor for Multi-Face Manipulation Detection and Localization

-The code will be coming soon.
+The code is coming soon.